 Cyclic

 Life repeats itself.
-Six years ago I was saying goodbye to my home and everything in it, bit by bit, day by day and I said I will never do this again.
+Six years ago I was saying goodbye to my home and everything in it, bit by bit, day by day and I had said I will never do this again.
 Little did I know that life repeats itself.
 It was a tough experience, much more so than I had ever anticipated.
-I was … Continue reading Cyclic
+I … Continue reading Cyclic

 Growing Up While Dancing